mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 accept-ranges: bytes
 ```

-By requesting the same item again we will see that now cache status is **HIT**
+By requesting the same item again, we will see that now cache status is **HIT**

 ```bash
 ❯ curl -I https://files.waytoo.digital/file_1m.bin --resolve files.waytoo.digital:443:163.171.228.89